kaist-dmlab/MG-TAR/README.md

 # MG-TAR
 **Multi-view Graph Convolutional Networks for Traffic Accident Risk Prediction**

-This is the implementation of the paper _submitted_ in IEEE Transactions on Intelligent Transportation Systems
+This is the implementation of the paper _submitted_ to IEEE Transactions on Intelligent Transportation Systems

 ## Abstract
 **TBD**